Dark matter-electron scattering and freeze-in scenarios in the light of $Z^\prime$ mediation: Introduction

 From the perspective of particle physics model building, all these new physics models typically extend the SM particle content with additional fields, and introduce a discrete symmetry to ensure the stability of the DM over cosmological timescales.
 There exist a class of models, where the generation of neutrino mass and a particle DM can be simultaneously explained under the same umbrella.
 The general but minimal $U(1)_X$ extension~\cite{Das:2016zue} of the SM is such a framework where an SM singlet scalar, charged under $U(1)_X$ gauge group is introduced.
 The most intriguing aspect of this model is that incorporating three generations of SM-singlet Right-Handed Neutrinos (RHNs), as in the seesaw mechanism for generating light neutrino masses after the breaking of $U(1)_X$ and electroweak symmetries, is not merely an option but rather the simplest solution to eliminate all possible gauge anomalies.
 Additionally, there is a new gauge boson $Z^\prime$ which interacts differently with the left and right handed SM charged fermions manifesting a chiral scenario.

-Motivated from these, in this work we have explored the potential of DM-electron scattering experiments in constraining the $U(1)_X$ gauge coupling $(g_X)$ and the corresponding mass of the new gauge boson $(\Mzp)$, that emerges from the spontaneous breaking of $U(1)_X$.
-We consider three benchmark models, namely, $U(1)_{\rm B-L},\,U(1)_R$, chiral $U(1)_X$ and project bounds from several DM-electron scattering experiments in $g_X-\Mzp$ plane.
+Motivated from these, in this work we have explored the potential of DM-electron scattering experiments in constraining the $U(1)_X$ gauge coupling $(g_X)$ and the corresponding mass of the new gauge boson $(\Mzp)$, that emerges from the spontaneous breaking of $U(1)_X$\footnote{In~\cite{Figueroa:2024tmn}, DM-electron scattering has been studied in context with $L_\mu-L_\tau$ symmetry.}.
+We consider three benchmark models, namely, $U(1)_{\rm B-L},\,U(1)_R$, chiral $U(1)_X$ and project bounds from several DM-electron scattering experiments in $g_X-\Mzp$ plane\footnote{Phenomenological study in the context with $U(1)_{B-L}$ can be found, for example, in Refs.~\cite{Khalil:2008kp,Okada:2010wd,Seto:2020udg,Eijima:2022dec,Seto:2024lik}.}.
 Since the coupling involved in this scenario is typically weaker than $SU(2)_L$ gauge coupling, we also discuss DM production in all of the above cases via freeze-in.
 We take up three different DM candidates: Majorana, scalar and Dirac, and obtain corresponding bound in $g_X-\Mzp$ plane to produce the observed DM abundance via 2-to-2 scattering of the bath particles, mediated by $Z'$.
 Apart from DM genesis in the standard radiation dominated background, we also explore the impact of a generalized modified cosmological background on freeze-in yield.
 We summarize the status of the $g_X-\Mzp$ parameter space considering bounds from direct detection, freeze-in and several other current and future energy and intensity frontier experiments.
 Our analysis establishes not only the potential of DM-electron scattering experiments in constraining parameters of $U(1)_X$ gauge extension of the SM, but also the ability of laboratory and collider tests in probing modified gravity/cosmological models in future.

 The paper is organized as follows.
 The models are discussed in Sec.~\ref{sec:model}.
 In Sec.~\ref{sec:scattering-rate}, we lay out the formalism of calculating the DM-electron scattering cross-section and event rates both for atomic and semi-conductor targets.
 The freeze-in production of DM is elaborated for the case of radiation domination and modified cosmology in Sec.~\ref{sec:freeze-in}.
 In Sec.~\ref{sec:result} we summarize our main results and show the resulting bounds on $g_X-M_{Z'}$ plane coming from the freeze-in and DM-electron scattering studies.
 Finally we conclude the paper in Sec.~\ref{sec:concl}.